ON THIS PAGE: You will learn about the different ways doctors use to treat people with this type of cancer. To see other pages, use the menu.

 Surgery is the removal of the tumor and some surrounding healthy tissue during an operation.
 The type of surgery for anal cancer depends on the stage of the cancer.
 A surgical oncologist is a doctor who specializes in treating cancer using surgery.
 Surgery for anal cancer may also be performed by a colorectal surgeon, who specializes in surgery on the colon or rectum.

 Anal carcinoma in situ or early-stage cancer can often be treated by removing the abnormal cells and a small area of the surrounding healthy tissue, which is called a margin.
-Afterward, patients should receive regular follow-up screening to watch for and remove any new abnormal cells.
+Afterward, patients should regularly receive follow-up screening to watch for and remove any new abnormal cells.

 Previously, most patients with later stages of anal cancer were treated surgically before effective chemotherapy and radiation therapy were developed for anal cancer.
 However, studies have shown similar cure rates between surgical treatment and the combination of radiation therapy and chemotherapy.
 Now, most patients have a biopsy (which may require some level of surgery; see Diagnosis) followed by chemotherapy and radiation therapy without further surgery.
 Many patients can avoid major surgery with this type of combined treatment.